binwiederhier/ntfy/docs/publish.md

 </figure>

 ## Message priority
+_Supported on:_ :material-android: :material-apple: :material-firefox:

 All messages have a priority, which defines how urgently your phone notifies you.
-You can set custom notification sounds and vibration patterns on your phone to map to these priorities (see [Android config](subscribe/phone.md)).
+On Android, you can set custom notification sounds and vibration patterns on your phone to map to these priorities (see [Android config](subscribe/phone.md)).

 The following priorities exist: